deivid-rodriguez/rgdev/README.md

     [...]
     $ cd rubygems
     $ gem install rgdev
-    $ rake newb # Re-run a second time if it fails.
+    $ rgdev setup
+    $ rgdev <command to run in the Docker container>

-And that should be it!
+And that's it!
 Have fun, and thanks for contributing to RubyGems!

 ## Development